Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: MARL Network Load Balancing

-\textbf{Observation Probability Function.} The observation probability function $\Omega: \mathcal{S}\times\mathcal{A}\times\mathcal{O}\rightarrow[0, 1]$ describes the measurement errors that can occur when extracting and collecting features and statistics from network packets on LB agents.
-The counters of on-going network flows $\boldsymbol{q}$ are subject to partial observations in presence of multiple LB agents.
-The flow elapsed times are collected by way of reservoir sampling (Algorithm~\ref{alg:feature-reservoir} in Appendix~\ref{app:reservoir}), which collects an exponentially-distributed number of samples over time.
+\textbf{Observation Probability Function and Feature Collection.} The observation probability function $\Omega: \mathcal{S}\times\mathcal{A}\times\mathcal{O}\rightarrow[0, 1]$ describes the measurement errors that can occur when extracting and collecting features and statistics from network packets on LB agents.
+The counters of on-going network flows $\boldsymbol{q}$ are tracked based on connection states (\eg identified by TCP SYN, FIN packets).
+These counters are subject to partial observations in presence of multiple LB agents.
+To reduce the impact of partial observation, this paper proposes to use the flow duration (elapsed time since the connection establishment) to indicate the server load state.
+The intuition in behind is that, for the same service provided by the server cluster, heavy-loaded or less powerful servers yield longer flow duration than less-loaded or more powerful servers.
+Using reservoir sampling (Algorithm~\ref{alg:feature-reservoir}), an exponentially-distributed number of flow duration samples are collected over time.
 For a Poisson stream of events with an arrival rate $\lambda$, the expectation of the amount of samples that are preserved in buffer after $T$ steps is $E = \lambda p \left(\frac{K - p}{K}\right)^{\lambda T}$, where $p$ is the probability of gathering sample and $k$ is the size of reservoir buffer.
 An example reservoir samples distribution over time is shown in Figure~\ref{fig:feature-reservoir}.
+Flow duration samples can be gainfully used to infer server load state and reduce the impact of partial observations in presence of multiple LB agents.

-\textbf{Reward Function.} Since LB agents have limited observations over the actual server load states $\boldsymbol{s}$, the paper uses the flow elapsed time to approximate the sum of queuing delay and task workload over the underlying processing speed of a server.
+\textbf{Reward Function.} Since LB agents have limited observations over the actual server load states $\boldsymbol{s}$, the paper uses the flow duration to approximate the sum of queuing delay and task workload over the underlying processing speed of a server.
 To give more credits to the latest observations, given the set of samples $\{(t_j^k, \tau_{j}^{k})|k \in [K]\}$ of server $j$, the discounted average of flow elapsed time (an estimatiion of $l_j$ in Eq.~\eqref{eq:l_j}) at time $t$ is computed as $\overline{\tau}_{j}(t) = \frac{1}{K}\sum_{k \in [0, K)}\gamma^{t- t_{j}^{k}}\tau_{i}^{k}$, where $\gamma = 0.9$ in this paper.
 Then, based on the Proposition~\ref{prop:fairness}, the reward function is defined as the fairness index of the exponentially weighted average of $\overline{\boldsymbol{\tau}}$ for all servers:

 \textbf{Objective Function.} The objective is to maximise their expected cumulative rewards: $\max_{\boldsymbol{\pi}\in\boldsymbol{\Pi}}\mathbb{E}_{\boldsymbol{\pi}}[\sum_t \gamma^t r_t]$, through optimising over the parameterised joint policy $\boldsymbol{\pi}\in\boldsymbol{\Pi}, \boldsymbol{\pi}=\times_{i\in\mathcal{I}}\pi_i,\pi_i:\tilde{\mathcal{O}}_i\times\mathcal{A}_i\rightarrow[0,1]$ is the stochastic policy for agent $i$. $\tilde{\mathcal{O}}_i$ is a concatenation of historical observations and actions for agent $i$.
 This paper uses gated recurrent units (GRU)~\cite{chung2014empirical} for both QMIX and SAC agents to handle the sequential history information.